Russian sturgeon

-The Russian sturgeon (Acipenser gueldenstaedtii), also known as the diamond sturgeon or Danube sturgeon, is a species of fish in the family Acipenseridae.
+The Russian sturgeon (Huso gueldenstaedtii), also known as the diamond sturgeon or Danube sturgeon, is a species of fish in the family Acipenseridae.
 It is found in Azerbaijan, Bulgaria, Georgia, Iran, Kazakhstan, Romania, Russia, Turkey, Turkmenistan, and Ukraine.
 It is also found in the Caspian Sea.
 This fish can grow up to about 235 cm and weigh 115 kg.
 Russian sturgeon mature and reproduce slowly, making them highly vulnerable to fishing.
 It is distinguished from other Acipenser species by its short snout with a rounded tip as well as its lower lip which is interrupted at its center.

+Prior to 2025, it was placed in the genus Acipenser, but this placement was found to be paraphyletic, and it is more accurately placed in the genus Huso.

 Description

 The Russian sturgeon can grow to 210 cm but a more normal size is 110 to 140 cm.
 It has a relatively short and rounded snout with three pairs of unfringed barbels closer to the tip of the snout that to the mouth.
 The dorsal fin has 27 to 48 soft rays and the anal fin has 16 to 35.
 The number of scales along the lateral line varies from 21 to 50.
 This fish can be distinguish from the otherwise similar starry sturgeon by the shape of its snout, its barbels and scale arrangement.
 The upper surface is greyish-green, the lateral scales are pale and the belly white.